 Allergic bronchopulmonary aspergillosis

-Allergic bronchopulmonary aspergillosis (ABPA) is at one end of the spectrum of disease caused by pulmonary aspergillosis and can be classified as an eosinophilic lung disease 2-4.
+Allergic bronchopulmonary aspergillosis (ABPA) is at the mild end of the spectrum of disease caused by pulmonary aspergillosis and can be classified as an eosinophilic lung disease 2-4

-This entity is seen is almost only encountered in patients with long standing asthma, and only occasionally in patients with cystic fibrosis 4-5.
+This entity is most commonly encountered in patients with longstanding asthma, and only occasionally in patients with cystic fibrosis 4,5.
 Only rarely does it appear in patients with no other identifiable pulmonary illness 5

-Clinically, patients have atopic symptoms (especially asthma) and present with recurrent chest infection.
-They may expectorate orange-coloured mucous plugs.
+Clinically, patients have atopic symptoms (especially asthma) and present with recurrent chest infections.
+They may expectorate orange-colored mucous plugs.

 A clinical staging system has been developed 9: